|

 Statement Cake

-Keeping the cake white while adding red florals creates contrast, letting red feel like an accent instead of overload on display.
+This is probably the safest way to include red if you’re nervous about going too bold elsewhere.
+Keeping the cake white while adding red florals creates perfect contrast — red feels like an accent instead of an takeover attempt.

 @fordounhotel